USC Application for Admission

 All music applicants are required to submit an application for admission to USC, as well as all supporting documents required by the University (e.g. academic transcripts, standardized test scores, etc.).
 Applicants are urged to contact the USC Office of Admission or visit the USC Admission Website for specific information regarding University admission requirements.

-Many programs at the USC Thornton School of Music require a prescreen recording to be reviewed by the faculty, followed by an invitation to a select group of applicants to perform a live audition on the USC campus in Los Angeles.
+Many programs at the USC Thornton School of Music require an audition recording, submitted via SlideRoom, to be evaluated by the faculty as part of the first round of consideration.
+The results of the first round will determine whether an applicant will advance to the second round of consideration.
 Applicants must carefully review the specific requirements for their chosen program to be sure these requirements are met.

-Repertoire List – to be submitted with online application
+Repertoire List – to be submitted via SlideRoom

-Statement of Purpose – to be submitted with online application
+Statement of Purpose – to be submitted via SlideRoom

 Letters of Recommendation

-Applicants to some graduate level programs are required to submit one to three letters of recommendation from persons familiar with the applicant’s academic and professional background.
-These letters should be submitted through the USC Graduate Application.
-Please see the USC online application for instructions on how to submit them.
+Graduate Applicants- Applicants to some graduate level programs are required to submit one to three letters of recommendation from persons familiar with the applicant’s academic and professional background.
+All DMA applicants must submit at least one letter from a professor who has assessed a substantial research or analysis paper that the applicant has written.
+All recommendation letters should be submitted through the SlideRoom portal.